gikonekos/PLAY3-Archive/README.md

-Historical archive of the PLAY3 three-voice music driver for the SHARP PC-E500 series (Pocket Computer Journal, 1993).
+Reconstruction and historical archive of PLAY3, a 1993 software music driver that produces three-voice polyphonic music on the single 1-bit buzzer of the SHARP PC-E500 pocket computer.

+Originally published in Pocket Computer Journal (November 1993).

 # PLAY3 Archive

 Archive of the **PLAY3 three-voice music routine**